LondheShubham153/kubestarter/KIND_installation.md

 ---

-## Step 6: Optional: Delete Minikube Cluster
+## Step 6: Optional: Delete KIND Cluster

 If you wish to delete the cluster after you're done: